Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 Health and Care Worker visa£0£0£0£0

-One thing worth knowing before you apply: the rate is locked at the date you submit, not the date a decision is made.
-So if the government announces a rise, applications filed before the change takes effect keep the old rate, even if the decision comes weeks later.
-That timing can matter.
+The rate is locked at the date you submit, not the date a decision is made.
+If the government announces a rise, applications filed before the change takes effect normally keep the old rate, even if the decision comes weeks later.

 The 6-Month Rounding Rule: Why 16 Months Costs the Same as 18